wp-plugins/sp-faq/readme.txt

 == Description ==

-This plugin add a FAQs page in your website.
+This faqs plugin add a FAQs page in your wordpress website.

 The plugin adds a "FAQ" tab to your admin menu, which allows you to enter Faq Title and Description items just as you would regular posts.